 Sometimes the conditions onsite are so restrictive that full deployment of the outriggers is not feasible.
-In these cases, the S 38 SX comes standard with the EASy, one-sided set-up system for short rigging.
+In these cases, the S 38 SX comes standard with the EASy Flex, one-sided set-up system for short rigging.
 “On these projects upgrading existing water treatment plants, space is extremely tight and short-rigging is a daily necessity,” Thompson notes.
-“Schwing’s EASy system is a slick way to get it done safely with as little as 15′7″ of outrigger spacing.”
+“Schwing’s EASy Flex system is a slick way to get it done safely with as little as 15′7″ of outrigger spacing.”
 The one-sided outrigger system is monitored through the machine’s VECTOR control system and prevents boom movement outside the safe parameters.

 “We understand how critical it is for an operator to have the knowledge to perform safely and the skill to utilize the equipment for optimum performance and output,” Thompson says.
 Monthly safety meetings address and reinforce the standards for safety and training set forth by the ACPA.
 Every Champion concrete pump operator is trained, tested and certified.
 “Providing our customers and operators up-to-date, reliable equipment is also part of our safety commitment.”

 At the smaller Pinehurst site, 31 miles east of Coeur d’Alene, the S 38 SX maneuvers easily on the project with its three-axle chassis, according to Hardy.